-Masters of Math, Science & Engineering Programs in Puerto Rico
+Masters in Mathematics, Science & Engineering Programs (STEM) in Puerto Rico

 Math, Science and Engineering are core elements of STEM education.
 STEM stands for Science, Technology, Engineering and Mathematics.